Meet the Team

 PhD Student

-I’m a second-year PhD student at the Child Vision Lab, supervised by Dr Tessa Dekker, Dr John Greenwood and Dr Peter Kok.
+I’m a final year PhD student at the Child Vision Lab, supervised by Dr Tessa Dekker, Dr John Greenwood and Dr Peter Kok.

-I’m currently researching how your past experiences and expectations can shape your perception, and how this process develops across childhood and adolescence.
-I use hard-to-recognise images (two-tones) and sentence recordings (noise-vocoded speech) to investigate how prior information can reshape visual and auditory perception of these stimuli in adults and children, and use functional MRI to assess what activity in the brain encodes this subjective recognition.
+I’m currently researching how past experiences and expectations can shape perception, and how this process develops across childhood and adolescence.
+I use hard-to-recognise images (two-tones) and speech recordings (noise-vocoded speech) to investigate how prior information can reshape visual and auditory perception of these stimuli in adults and children, and use functional MRI to assess what activity in the brain encodes this subjective recognition.

 My research interests also include metacognition, sensory integration, consciousness and machine learning models.